shreyansz/sf-food-trucks-map/README.md

 # SF Food Trucks Map
 SF Food Trucks Map is a web application that marks various food truck locations in San Francisco using data provided by [DataSF].
-It also provides an autocomplete text box which enables user to filter results based on food truck applicant name or food items.
+It also provides an autocomplete text box which enables user to filter results based on food truck applicant name or food items.<br>
+This solution is a little different to the [Uber coding challenge], in that, it does not map food trucks near a specific location, but rather maps all food trucks in accordance with data provided by [DataSF].
+Food truck locations were not provided based on user location, since the user might be outside San Francisco and the application obtains information only for San Francisco based food trucks.
+Finding closest food trucks based on user location is set as future scope.
+Food truck locations based on a given address within SF was also scrapped, since the user can easily figure that using the map and address validation would have been required.
+There were timing constraints too.
+It does have an option to filter results based on food truck aplicant's name or food items.
 ### Version
 1.0.0
 ### Features